How To Avoid Paying Tax On Rental Income In 2025

 One expense that landlords often forget about is the home office allowance.
 Even if you only own one rental property, you are entitled to claim business expenses associated with a home office.

-• Actual Expense Method: Claim a proportion of electricity, internet, heating, and office supplies based on your property management use
+• Actual Expense Method: Self-employed people can also use HMRC’s simplified expenses bands or calculate actual business proportions where you can claim a proportion of electricity, internet, heating, and office supplies based on your actual property usage

 Landlords who manage multiple properties or spend significant time on admin may benefit more from the actual expense method rather than the flat rate.
 Keeping accurate records is key.